-Our observations demonstrate that the species is not restricted to the Alder altitudinal band, as suggested by Tyler & Tyler, as it also inhabits areas of mixed montane forest, Polylepis, Podocarpus woodlands and streams with only shrub cover nearby20, pers.obs.
+Our observations demonstrate that the species is not restricted to the alder altitudinal band, as suggested by Tyler & Tyler, as it also inhabits areas of mixed montane forest, Polylepis, Podocarpus woodlands and streams with only shrub cover nearby (see also).
 Stream width usually varied in areas with dippers.
 However, all possessed stone banks where nests are sited.
-Although Valle Colorado was visited during the non-breeding season, the species most probably breeds in the suitable stone banks of the river canyon, which possesses 'good' habitat as defined by Tyler & Tyler.
-Threats to the species due to water catchment and hydro-electric schemes appear slight as most streams are on remote and sometimes inaccesible mountain slopes where such plans are unrealistic.
+Although Valle Colorado was visited during the non-breeding season, the species most probably breeds in the suitable stone banks of the river canyon, which possesses good habitat as defined by Tyler & Tyler.
+Threats to the species due to water catchment and hydro-electric schemes appear slight as most streams are on remote and sometimes inaccessible mountain slopes where such plans are unrealistic.